There are several things you must know before coming to React Finland. Read on to learn more.

 How to Get to the Venue?#

 There's a direct train from the airport to Helsinki center.
 HSL operates the local public transport system.
 You can find a city bike system as well.
+From city center, take a tram or metro to Hakaniemi.

 What to Take with You?#